AnselmMarie/pokemon-pet-shop/README_ARCHITECTURE.md

 ### ✨ Future Architectural Roadmap

-These items represent the planned enhancements and architectural integrations for the next phases of the PokemonPetShop project.
+These items represent the planned enhancements and architectural integrations for the next phases of the Pokemon Pet Shop project.

 | Domain                   | Feature / Technology                            | Goal & Benefit                                                                                                                                       |
 | :----------------------- | :---------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------- |